-- Set out 24 cupcake liners in a baking pan or on a tray where you can easily wrap them later (9×13-inch aluminum lasagna pans work great for this).
+Set out 24 cupcake liners on a baking pan or on a serving tray where you can easily wrap them later (9×13-inch aluminum lasagna pans work great for this).
 Place a cookie in the bottom of each liner (the cookies should fit snugly).
 Don’t worry too much if they snap in half while doing this – you’ll never know the difference once they are fully assembled.

 Add the heavy cream to the chilled bowl and beat with the whisk attachment, starting on low speed and working up to medium-high once the cream starts to thicken.
 After the cream has slightly thickened, sprinkle the powdered sugar over the cream and continue to whip until stiff peaks have almost formed.
 Check for desired sweetness.
 Beat in the peppermint and vanilla extracts for about 5-8 seconds on medium-high until stiff peaks have formed and the whipped cream is thick and scoopable.
 Transfer some of the whipped cream to a piping bag or a zip-top bag with a hole cut in the corner.